jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 `IntervalQuality` values of `diminished` and `augmented` are discouraged, except for the case of the `tritone`, for which `augmented fourth` and `diminished fifth` values are necessary.

+## PitchSet Spelling Algorithm

 Find the optimum way to spell the pitches of a `PitchSet`.

-## Structures

 ### PitchSet